 If you have any kind of heart problem, your dentist needs to know about it.

-Also, if you have had a heart attack, you must wait a minimum of six months after having the heart attack before having any dental treatments.
+Also, if you’ve had a heart attack, you must wait a minimum of six months after having the heart attack before having any dental treatments.

 Dentists understand these conditions as far as they relate to dental.
-As long as you are open and honest about your medical and family history, you needn’t worry.
+As long as you’re open and honest about your medical and family history, you needn’t worry.
 Your dentist will know how to cater his/her dental treatment to you.

 Do you have any of these conditions?
 What advice has your dentist given you regarding them and your oral health?